Thielith/Fraymakers-Better-Character-Template/better-character-template/README.md

 	- *I (Thielith) might have missed some.
 Let me know if I did.*
 - (gaming.\_\_) Added reference image of HUD to some places.
 	- *Yes, its the latest version.*
+- Added folders for each animation so you don't have to make them yourself.

 **Project**
 - (gaming.\_\_) Framerate set to 180.